nicklisin/nicklisin/README.md

 I'm a Web Developer
 -------------------

-* 🌍  I'm based in US
+* 🌍  Based in US
-* 🤝  I'm open to collaborating on Interesting projects
+* 🤝  Open to collaborating on Interesting projects

 ### Skills